Azure guidance for secure isolation

 - Threat modeling – A core element of the Microsoft SDL.
 It’s an engineering technique used to help identify threats, attacks, vulnerabilities, and countermeasures that could affect applications and services.
 Threat modeling is part of the Azure routine development lifecycle.

 - Automated build alerting of changes to attack surface area – Attack Surface Analyzer is a Microsoft-developed open-source security tool that analyzes the attack surface of a target system and reports on potential security vulnerabilities introduced during the installation of software or system misconfiguration.
 The core feature of Attack Surface Analyzer is the ability to “diff” an operating system's security configuration, before and after a software component is installed.
-This feature is important because most installation processes require elevated privileges, and once granted, can lead to unintended system configuration changes.
+This feature is important because most installation processes require elevated privileges, and once granted, they can lead to unintended system configuration changes.

-- Red Team activities – Microsoft utilizes Red Teaming, a form of live site penetration testing against Microsoft-managed infrastructure, services, and applications.
+- Red Team activities – Microsoft uses Red Teaming, a form of live site penetration testing against Microsoft-managed infrastructure, services, and applications.
 Microsoft simulates real-world breaches, continuously monitors security, and practices security incident response to test and improve the security of Azure.
 Red Teaming is predicated on the Assume Breach security strategy and executed by two core groups: Red Team (attackers) and Blue Team (defenders).
 The approach is designed to test Azure systems and operations using the same tactics, techniques, and procedures as real adversaries against live production infrastructure, without the foreknowledge of the infrastructure and platform Engineering or Operations teams.
 This approach tests security detection and response capabilities, and helps identify production vulnerabilities, configuration errors, invalid assumptions, or other security issues in a controlled manner.
 Every Red Team breach is followed by full disclosure between the Red Team and Blue Team to identify gaps, address findings, and significantly improve breach response.

 Logical isolation considerations